-For the second stop on my February blog tour, I’m very glad to visit Melodie Davis who blogs over at Third Way Cafe, and is the author of Whatever Happened to Dinner? and eight other books.
-Thank you, Melodie, for hosting and for your reflections on spiritual practice and Lent.
+For the second stop on my February blog tour, I’m very glad to visit Melodie Davis, author of Whatever Happened to Dinner: Recipes and Reflections for Family Mealtime and eight other books.

 How convenient that Lent follows a three-month-long season of feasting and parties for many of us in North America: Thanksgiving in October (Canada) or November (U.S.), Christmas and New Year through December and into January (many extended families now hold family dinners right through January), and finally Super Bowl at the beginning of February.

 I found it a hoot (but not surprising) that TV commentators were warning about chicken wing shortages over the Super Bowl feasting time.
 It would be funny if it weren’t sad.

 But Lent is about way more than fasting or dieting.
 Many of those who seek to draw closer to God are finding fresh ways to “fast” from things other than food.
 Perhaps it would be more meaningful to fast from Facebook, video games, gasoline, shopping, going out to dinner or even just from fast food.
 It is sometimes easier or more meaningful to have a friend or relative fasting with you, who helps keep you accountable.

 I was happy to find and read a new book looking at something like 18 ways to help us draw closer to God, all year round, anytime.
 April Yamasaki is a writer and pastor who just released Sacred Pauses: Spiritual Practices for Personal Renewal.